 Equitable Funding for Mid-size School Districts

-The average per school impact of the mid-size funding formula is about $1,100,000.
+The average per school impact of the mid-size funding formula is over $1,000,000.

 The Texas Association of Mid-Size Schools mission is to impact the state's school finance system in order to obtain equitable funding of education resources while addressing disparities in size and diseconomies of scale.

 TAMS pledges to actively participate in the legislative process to insure continued support for the unique financial needs of districts up to 5000 regular ADA.